Narnia (world): Fictional timeline

 Lewis provided a timeline of events related to The Chronicles of Narnia, in emulation of The Tale of the Years chronology in J. R. R. Tolkien's The Lord of the Rings.
 He gave an "Outline of Narnian History" in manuscript form to Walter Hooper, who included it in his essay Past Watchful Dragons: The Fairy Tales of C. S. Lewis.
 The novels never explicitly mention the year or years in which events take place, so the timeline is the only source for this information.
-Kathryn Lindskoog, along with other Lewis's scholars, has challenged the authenticity of some posthumous works attributed to Lewis and edited by Hooper, but the validity of the outline in particular has not been questioned.
+Kathryn Lindskoog, along with other Lewis scholars, has challenged the authenticity of some posthumous works attributed to Lewis and edited by Hooper, but the validity of the outline in particular has not been questioned.
 The outline is accepted by Lewis experts and has been included in works by Paul Ford, Martha Sammons and others.

 Consistency with other works

 Several people have pointed out more or less significant areas where Lewis's Outline is not consistent with the text of the Chronicles.
 For example, the outline dates Queen Swanwhite c.
 1502, though according to The Last Battle she ruled Narnia before Jadis returned (meaning that her reign must have ended before 898).

-Paul Ford, author of Companion to Narnia, points out that the text of The Lion, the Witch and the Wardrobe states that Lucy and Edmund are one year apart in age; the years given in the timeline for their births, 1930 and 1932 respectively, would put their ages at something more than a year.
+Paul Ford, author of Companion to Narnia, points out that the text of The Lion, the Witch and the Wardrobe states that Edmund and Lucy are one year apart in age; the years given in the timeline for their births, 1930 and 1932 respectively, which unless Edmund was born towards the end of 1930, and Lucy was born early in 1932, would put the age gap at two years.
 Devin Brown, author of Inside Narnia: A Guide to Exploring The Lion, the Witch, and the Wardrobe, uses the timeline as a way to reconcile some of the statements concerning the timing of Aslan's appearances in Narnia with other characters' recollections of those appearances.